The EU-Southeast Asia palm oil dispute pits consumers’ environmental values against producers’ economic development and poverty alleviation ones.

 Patrick O'Reilly is Research Associate, School of Geography, Geology and the Environment, University of Leicester UK, Liverpool John Moores University.

-Helena Varkkey is a Senior Lecturer at the Department of International and Strategic Studies, University of Malaya.
+Helena Varkkey is an Associate Professor of Environmental Politics and Governance at the Department of International and Strategic Studies, Universiti Malaya.

 Shofwan Al Banna Choiruzzad is an assistant professor at the Department of International Relations, Faculty of Social and Political Sciences, Universitas Indonesia.